MIND-FIRST PRACTICES

 Field sketch — visual cue, not final symbol — figure with a scribbled storm over their head softening into a calm face held in cloud-like awareness, as The Dreamer’s gaze replaces the tangle of thoughts.

 This shift is small on the surface and huge underneath.
 Philosophically, it echoes nondual teachings that point to a Self prior to name and story, and contemporary mind science that treats the self as a construction in consciousness.
-Here, that convergence becomes a micro-test: what happens if, for three seconds, you stop identifying as the knot of thoughts and feelings, and rest as the space they appear in?
+Here, that convergence becomes a micro-test: what happens if, for some time, you stop identifying as the knot of thoughts and feelings, plus the body-in-a-role that carries them, and rest as the space they appear in?

-To live “as The Dreamer” is not to know the source, but to taste its qualities: peace without opposite, love without preference, awareness without end.
+To live “as The Dreamer” is not to know the source, but to taste its qualities.
+Here, “qualities” are not moral ideals or beliefs; they’re provisional descriptors reverse-engineered from the premise as an “as-if” lens—how experience may feel when separateness, opposition, and time-pressure are held more lightly—non-oppositional calm, unselective care, background awareness.
 You’re borrowing that symbol for a moment and letting it reframe who you take yourself to be.

-“If I stand as The Dreamer for the next three seconds, what changes in how this moment feels and how I respond?”
+“If I stand as The Dreamer, what changes in how this moment feels and how I respond?”

 2. Name the stance.

-and imagine you are not inside the storm, but the wider field that’s dreaming it.
+Picture yourself not inside the storm, but as the wider field holding it.

 • During a stressful workday moment when your mind tightens.